top of page

 4. Select the option type (CE or PE).

 5. To select buy or sell.
-The combination of 4 & 5 decides whether a trader is taking a long trade or short trade.
+The combination of 4 & 5 decides whether a trader is taking a long or short trade.

 Then opt for 'Add Position,' and the opstra strategy builder gives the payoff chart.